-Why it matters what you do with your hair down there
+Yes, Your Pubic Hair Can Actually Affect Your Health

 Other options include laser hair removal or depilatory creams formulated specifically for your bikini line.

-More: Injured Yourself While Grooming Your Pubic Hair?
-You Are Not Alone

-The truth is, there is no single "best" or "worst" pubic hair aesthetic; it is entirely a matter of your taste and assessment of the benefits and risks of each.
-Whatever choice you make, make it for yourself.
+The truth is, there is no single “best” or “worst” pubic hair aesthetic from a health perspective; it is entirely a matter of your taste and assessment of the benefits and risks of each.
+Whatever choice you make about any of your body hair, make it for yourself.
 Being comfortable with yourself and your body is most important.

+On your period right now?
+You may want to skip these yoga poses: